anythread/zerodash/README.md

 # Usage

-The library provides a `ZeroDash` class that reads/writes GraffitiFeed according to the consensus and other configuration parameters.
+The library provides `InformationSignal` and `PersonalStorageSignal` classes that read/write GraffitiFeed according to the consensus and other configuration parameters.

-The consensus consists of an arbitrary `id` and an assert function that validates records in the personal storage.
+The consensus consists of an arbitrary `id` and an assert function that validates records either in graffiti feed or in the personal storage, respectively.
 ```ts
 const id = 'SampleDapp:v1'